-Mount Sinai Medical Center — founded in 1852 and located in Manhattan at the border of the Upper East Side and East Harlem — consists of the jointly managed Icahn School of Medicine and Mount Sinai Hospital.
+Mount Sinai Hospital — founded in 1852 and located in Manhattan at the border of the Upper East Side and East Harlem — consists of the jointly managed Icahn School of Medicine and Mount Sinai Hospital.
 The Hospital is a 1,171-bed general medical and surgical facility, with approximately 2,500 physicians and 1,000 residents/fellows.
 Each year, Mount Sinai Hospital has roughly 55,000 inpatient admission/discharges, 500,000 outpatient visits, and 95,000 emergency room visits.

 Over the years, both the Hospital and the Icahn School of Medicine have soared in reputation to rank among the top institutions in the nation and the region.
 This rise has been due largely to the ongoing collaboration between the research, clinical, and administrative arms of the institutions, making a focus on translational science a reality.
 For psychiatry, the Friedman Brain Institute directed by psychiatrist Eric Nestler, MD, PhD, exemplifies our translational and interdisciplinary focus.